 Most of the time, I dread the ‘ping’ of an arriving email.
 I’m sorry.
 They are 99% work and they jangle my nerves.
 But when one of the 1% delightful arrives it’s enough to re-balance my whole mental equilibrium for a day or two.
-I had one of these from Nandini Pandey (Nandini is on twitter as @global_classics) asking me to consider contributing something brief to a piece the was working on for Eidolon on the theme of the ‘cataclysm sentence’ (Richard Feynman’s inspired idea to communicate physics in one long breath…; for the Feynman lectures, start with ‘Atoms in Motion‘…).
+I had one of these from Nandini Pandey (Nandini is on twitter as @global_classics) asking me to consider contributing something brief to a piece the was working on on the theme of the ‘cataclysm sentence’ (Richard Feynman’s inspired idea to communicate physics in one long breath…; for the Feynman lectures, start with ‘Atoms in Motion‘…).

 Of course I had much more to say that was needed…So this long piece expands on what became something of a (between the cracks in the working day) therapy project this week.
+The piece complete with other contributors can be viewed on the Society for Classical Studies blog,

 I look back across more than two millennia and see striking similarities in the relationships between peoples and nature that transcend as well as challenge understanding of sentience, agency, and connectedness.
 Yet if I had to cast my fragment to the wind, I’m not sure that I would want to pin its meaning explicitly to the cultures of ancient Greece and Rome, or even directly to the Mediterranean world.